VP for Research and Innovation

 As Vice President for Research and Innovation, it is a privilege to work with VCU faculty, staff and students committed to enriching the human experience and ensuring an equitable society.
 The OVPRI will continue to assist and work where we can have the greatest impact and elevate people, through our commitment to research and innovation, everywhere.

 P. Srirama Rao, Ph.D.

-VP Rao's role
+Vice President Rao's role

-While VCU’s growing sponsored research and funding is at an all-time high, the university is navigating unprecedented and challenging times.
-To strategically advance our research priorities, Dr. S. Rao convened a Strategic Research Priorities Planning (SRPP) Committee composed of research thought-leaders and faculty experts across VCU.
-These members have created a bold plan to serve as a framework for future investments and growth.
-Based on the excellence in research and scholarship on Monroe Park and MCV campuses as well as within the VCU Health System, the university will commit to Improving the Human Condition by focusing on four thematic initiatives:
+To strategically advance VCU’s research priorities, a Strategic Research Priorities Planning Committee, composed of research thought-leaders and faculty experts across VCU, created a bold plan to serve as a framework for future investments and growth.
+Based on the excellence in research and scholarship within the university and the VCU Health System, VCU will commit to "Improving the Human Condition" by focusing on four thematic initiatives:

-As part of the implementation of this five-year strategic plan, Dr. S. Rao, together with colleagues across the university, will promote the initiatives through a culture of creativity, collaboration, organizational excellence, team science and recognition.
+As part of the implementation of this five-year strategic plan, Dr. Rao, together with colleagues across the university, will promote the initiatives through a culture of creativity, collaboration, organizational excellence, team science and recognition.